dimitraz/kafka-go-clients/sarama/README.md

 make docker_release
 ```

+---

+**Note**: There are a few environment variables in the deployment file that you might want to set, if they differ.
+These are:

+- _SERVERS_: The list of kafka brokers.
+This defaults to `my-cluster-kafka-bootstrap.strimzi:9092` (`my-cluster` is the name of the cluster, `strimzi` is the namespace where Kafka is running)
+- _TOPIC_: The name of the topic to produce to/consume from.
+Defaults to `test-topic`
+- _GROUP_ID_: Consumer group id.
+Defaults to `kafka-consumer`

+---

-Update `deployment.yaml` with your dockerhub username, and create the `Deployment`s:
+Update `deployment.yaml` with your dockerhub username, and create the deployments:

 ```sh
 # Deploy to an Openshift cluster